Health Library

 • A change in the size of the incision.

-• Redness or hardening of the surrounding area.
+• Redness or hardening of the skin around the incision.

-• The incision feels hot to the touch.
+• The incision feeling warm to the touch.

 • Increasing or unusual pain.